 Use cream of mushroom soup in a simple 1:1 exchange for cream of chicken soup.

 Whether you are sticking with Campbell’s or have another favorite brand, there are plenty of other creamy soups beyond cream of chicken and mushroom.
 Any of these soups will provide the same creamy base needed for your recipe.

 Most of these vegetarian options will also pair well with the other ingredients in your recipes.
 Especially vegetables, rice, potato, and chicken dishes.
-Each cream soup can also be used in an easy 1:1 exchange for cream of chicken soup.
+Each cream soup can also be used in an easy 1:1 exchange for homemade cream of chicken soup.